astronomer/docs/astro/runtime-release-notes.md

 - Added the ability to automatically pause a DAG after a pre-defined number of sequentially failed runs.
 - Dataset URIs are validated when you enter them, and must conform to the rules set in AIP-60.
 See the [Dataset documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html) for more information.

-For more information about the major changes in this release, see the [Airflow Blog](https://airflow.apache.org/blog/airflow-2.9.0/) or the [Airflow release notes](https://airflow.apache.org/docs/apache-airflow/2.9.0/release_notes.html#airflow-2-9-0-2024-04-08).
+For more information about the major changes in this release, see the [Apache Airflow® Blog](https://airflow.apache.org/blog/airflow-2.9.0/) or the [Apache Airflow® release notes](https://airflow.apache.org/docs/apache-airflow/2.9.0/release_notes.html#airflow-2-9-0-2024-04-08).

 #### Upgrade to Python 3.12

 Airflow now supports Python 3.12.
 However, [Pendulum](https://pendulum.eustace.io/) 2 does not support Python 3.12.
 If you upgrade to Python 3.12 and want to use Airflow, you also need to upgrade to Pendulum 3.

-Refer to the [Airflow release notes](https://airflow.apache.org/docs/apache-airflow/2.9.0/release_notes.html#official-support-for-python-3-12-38025) for more information about any limitations in Python 3.12 support.
+Refer to the [Apache Airflow® release notes](https://airflow.apache.org/docs/apache-airflow/2.9.0/release_notes.html#official-support-for-python-3-12-38025) for more information about any limitations in Python 3.12 support.

 #### Bug fixes